YamabikoLab/railroady/README.md

 [![Build Status](https://travis-ci.org/preston/railroady.svg?branch=master)](https://travis-ci.org/preston/railroady)

-RailRoady generates Rails 3/4/5 model (ActiveRecord, Mongoid, Datamapper) and controller UML diagrams as cross-platform .svg files, as well as in the DOT language.
+RailRoady generates Rails model (ActiveRecord, Mongoid, Datamapper) and controller UML diagrams as cross-platform .svg files, as well as in the DOT language.

 Code is based on the original "railroad" gem, patched and maintained over the years.
 Lineage can be traced via GitHub.

 I (Preston Lee) am not trying to hijack Peter Hoeg or Javier's project, but rather create a dedicated, lean gem that can be used without major issue on Rails projects.
-Rails v2 is not supported.

 # System Requirements